Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 The **Light Pivot** is a Blender object that acts as a control point for lighting rotation:
 - The pivot is stored in `SpriteRenderSettings.pivot_object`.
-- You can use any Blender object as the pivot (empty, mesh, etc.).
+- You can use any Blender object as the pivot, though typically an **empty object** is used (mesh objects can also work, but empty objects are preferred for their simplicity).
 - Before rendering each frame for a given camera, the operator calls:
   - `SPRITE_RENDER_OT_RenderAll.apply_light_rotation(...)`